Skip to main content

 Location: Lexington, VA

-Like its Ivy League counterparts, Washington and Lee University has a fantastic reputation for academics and deep history—the website Niche ranks it as the 10th best Liberal Arts College in America.
-It’s also the ninth-oldest institution of higher education in the nation.
+Like its Ivy League counterparts, Washington and Lee University has a fantastic reputation for academics and deep history—it’s the ninth-oldest institution of higher education in the nation.
 Washington and Lee is known for its unique calendar, which features two 13-week terms and a four-week, off-campus spring term.

 Washington and Lee distinguishes itself from other schools through its strict, student-run honor system, a non-codified commitment to the collective good that evolves with each generation of students.
 There is only one penalty for violating the honor system: expulsion.